-We are compensated for our services with a fee based on a percentage of assets under management, with the exception of Cash Account Agreements for which we do not charge any fee as we don't provide any advice.
+We are compensated for our services with a fee based on a percentage of assets under management.
 The cash part of client portfolios however will be included in the AUM for fees calculation purposes, as it is an integral part of the strategy.
 Investments in collective investment vehicles (including vehicles affiliated with or managed by PNAA), typically mutual funds and exchange traded funds, will also be included in the AUM for fees calculations, although a fee for the vehicle's investment management is already deducted from the fund's Net Asset Value (NAV) or share price.
-Please see item 10 c) for an exception to this rule.

-The fee schedule for discretionary asset management services is the following subject to a minimum quarterly fee of CHF 4,250:
+The fee schedule for discretionary asset management services is the following subject to a minimum quarterly fee of CHF4,250: